stabilaclick/stabilaclick-android/Guide_to_Wallet_App.md

 ## Introduction

-This app is a multifunctional Android wallet for the TRON network.
+This app is a multifunctional Android wallet for the STABILA network.

 ## Features